Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

 \section{Universal Covariance Samplers}

-After having laid the mathematical framework, we are ready to provide designs that result in covariance samplers independently of which set of HT matrices $\basis$ is considered.
-Maximum compression ratios will follow as a byproduct of this approach.
-The first result of this section reduces the task of checking whether a given matrix defines a covariance sampler for all possible basis sets $\basis$ to that of checking whether it defines a covariance sampler for just one of those sets.
-Before proceeding, recall from Sec. \ref{sec:rcs} that $\sspace$ denotes the subspace of all $\ulen\times \ulen$ HT matrices.
+After having laid the mathematical framework, we are ready to provide designs that result in covariance samplers independently of which basis of HT matrices is considered.
+The first result of this section reduces the task of checking whether a given matrix defines a covariance sampler for all possible bases to that of checking just for one.

 \begin{mylemma} \thlabel{prop:bbasis} \emph{ Let $\basis$ be a basis for $\sspace$.
 Then, a sampler $\bbphi$ is universal if and only if it is an $\basis$-covariance sampler. } \end{mylemma}